|Subject:||Surgical and Ablative Treatments for Chronic Headaches|

 Nasal or sinus surgery:

-Behin (2004), in a small retrospective review (n=21), found that for selected individuals with refractory headaches, demonstrable sinonasal contact points (seen on CT scan between the nasal septum and superior or middle turbinate and/or medial wall of the ethmoid sinus), and positive response after topical anesthesia, a surgical approach to the triggering factor may be useful.
+Behin (2004), in a small retrospective review (n=21), found that for selected individuals with refractory headaches, demonstrable sinonasal contact points (seen on CT scan between the nasal septum and superior or middle turbinate and/or medial wall of the ethmoid sinus), and positive response after topical anesthesia, a surgical approach toward the triggering factor may be useful.
 Surgeries included septoplasty, middle turbinectomy, medial ethmoidectomy and, in some cases, removal or lateralization of the superior turbinate.
 Seventy-six percent of the participants reported at least a 50% reduction in headache frequency and severity at 6-12 months.
 The authors concluded that prospective studies are necessary to confirm these results.
 Drawbacks of this study include the unclear number of those with a true migraine diagnosis and the fact that a validated questionnaire was not used raising the issue of interpretation of the data.

 Abu-Samra and colleagues (2011) conducted a prospective, controlled, single blinded study of 42 individuals with chronic daily headaches refractory to medical treatment and CT imaging showed nasal contact point between the septum and the lateral nasal wall as well as other nasal contact points such as between the septum and turbinates and or the medial wall of the ethmoid sinuses.
 A local anesthetic test was performed on each participant at the specified contact point, however the test results were not considered criteria for surgical decision.
 The surgical technique was either septoplasty or submucous resection with or without endoscopic assisted partial turbinectomy for both or either turbinates based upon areas of contact.
 In this cohort, 22 were classified as having chronic tension type headache (CTTH) and 20 were classified as chronic migraineurs (CM).
 Results from the group showed 8 were totally free from headache, 26 were satisfied with the procedure as their headache severity and frequency could be managed without medication.
-There was no improvement in 7 and 1 participant had a 50% increase in headache severity.
-The local anesthetic test was positive in 12 individuals and 6 of this group were also part of the group being totally free from headaches.
+There was no improvement in seven and one participant had a 50% increase in headache severity.
+The local anesthetic test was positive in 12 individuals and six of this group were also part of the group being totally free from headaches.
 The authors acknowledged that the sample size was small with no control group.
 The authors also considered the contact point as a trigger rather than a cause of headache.
 The authors did not define how the intensity of headaches was measured nor the length of the post operative observation.
 Other small studies have evaluated the feasibility and effectiveness of nasal surgery for contact points to relieve chronic headaches (Kunachak, 2002; Mohebbi, 2010; Welge-Luessen, 2003).

 In general, the literature addressing surgical treatment for migraine lacks large randomized controlled studies.
 Also, the postulated mechanisms constituting the rationale for the procedures require further clarification.
 Additionally, it is unclear, how other potential "trigger point" areas were evaluated or eliminated in some studies focusing only on identifying and treating triggers in either the intranasal region or forehead.
 Several investigators note their findings require additional prospective studies for confirmation of their observations and to further clarify the mechanisms by which the surgeries may produce any benefit.